Golf Titan Suzy Whaley Aligns With NXXT Women's Pro Golf Tour

 Whaley made history in the 2003 Greater Hartford Open, becoming the first woman to qualify for a PGA Tour event since Babe Zaharias in 1945.
 This achievement followed her historic win as the first PGA of America woman professional to claim victory at the Connecticut PGA Championship.
 Additionally, Whaley is a three-time Connecticut Women's Open Champion, a National LPGA Teaching & Club Professional winner, a Connecticut PGA Section Champion, a Connecticut PGA Club Professional Champion, and a two-time LPGA Northeast T&CP Section Champion.
 She also competed in both the 2002 and 2005 PGA Professional Championships and recently participated in the USGA Senior Women's Open and the LPGA Senior Women's Championship.

-Whaley's pioneering spirit extends to her current role as an LPGA golf commentator for ESPN.
-Her entrepreneurial drive is evident through her venture, Suzy Whaley Golf, and she currently serves as the President of Golf Nation, a groundbreaking shoppable network for golf enthusiasts.
+Whaley's pioneering spirit is evident in her present position as a golf commentator for ESPN, and her entrepreneurial drive is evident through her role as the President of Golf Nation, a groundbreaking shoppable network designed for golf enthusiasts.

 "I am delighted to take on this advisory role, given the remarkable dedication exhibited by the NXXT team in advancing women's golf," said Suzy Whaley.
 "It's crucial that we continue to represent and inspire future LPGA players while diligently working to level the playing field with our male counterparts in sponsorship, purse size, viewership, and playing opportunities.
 Together, we can make a meaningful impact and ensure that golf remains inclusive and accessible for all, regardless of gender."